rithik-b/PlaylistManager/README.md

 **SongCore**, **BeatSaverSharp**, **BeatSaberMarkupLanguage (BSML)**, **SiraUtil** and **BeatSaberPlaylistsLib** are required for this mod, so please download the latest version from ModAssistant.

 ## Issues and Support
-If you encounter any issues with this mod, PM me on Discord PixelBoom#0001 or file an Issue on GitHub and I'll fix it as soon as I can For support with the mod, DM me or @ me on the #pc-mod-support channel on the BSMG discord
+If you encounter any issues with this mod, PM me on Discord PixelBoom#0001 or file an Issue on GitHub and I'll fix it as soon as I can For support with the mod, DM me or ask a question on the #pc-mod-support channel on the BSMG discord

 ## Contribution
 If you're a developer and would like to contribute to this mod, your contributions are welcome!
 Just submit a PR and I will take a look at it.